Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Self-organized patterns as indicators of ecological transitions

-In the three scenarios discussed above, patterns have tremendous potential for ecosystem management as an inexpensive and reliable early indicator of ecological transitions \citep{Scheffer2009, Dakos2011}.
-However, the different predictions that models make about the transition highlights the need for tailored models that not only reproduce the observed patterns but do so through the mechanisms relevant to the focal system.
+In the three scenarios discussed above, self-organized vegetation patterns appear as an inexpensive and reliable early indicator of ecological transitions \citep{Scheffer2009, Dakos2011}.
 We have shown that widespread spotted patterns can form in models accounting for very different mechanisms (Fig.\,\ref{fig:transition}).
+Therefore, the different predictions that models make about the transition highlights the need for tailored models that not only reproduce the observed patterns but do so through mechanisms relevant to the focal system.
 Because ecosystems are highly complex, it is very likely that spotted patterns observed in different regions emerge from very different mechanisms (or combinations of them) and thus anticipate very different transitions \citep{Kefi2007b,Kefi2007, Corrado2015, Weissmann2017}.
-Therefore, a reliable use of spotted patterns as early warning indicators of ecosystem collapse requires (i) mechanistic models that are parameterized and validated by empirical observations of both mechanisms and patterns; (ii) quantitative analyses of field observations; and (iii) manipulative experiments.
+Therefore, a reliable use of spotted patterns as early warning indicators of ecosystem collapse requires (i) mechanistic models that are parameterized and validated by empirical observations of both mechanisms and patterns; (ii) quantitative analyses of field observations involving as many variables as possible; and (iii) manipulative experiments.